NBISweden/wgs-structvar/README.md

 Status: Work in progress.

-## How to run reference piplines in Make
+## How to run prototype pipeline in Make

 This command will dry-run the prototype pipeline implemented by @pallolason in Make (and which are supposed to be re-implemented in Nextflow as part of this project),